ACPD to participate in Thanksgiving traffic enforcement effort

 Don’t let pride or concerns for convenience endanger innocent lives.
 Drunk drivers who cause injuries or fatalities have to live with the consequences for the rest of their lives.

-And always wear a seat belt and don’t move until each passenger is buckled in, too.
+Always wear a seat belt and don’t move the vehicle until each passenger is buckled in, too.
 This is the best defense against death and injury — and it’s the law.

 By always following these simple rules, Arkansas City motorists will preserve lives — maybe even their own — and certainly their cash.
-It will cost drivers if police catch them breaking the law.
+“And you can safely arrive at your destination,” Ward said.